Tuminha/Projects-Python-CS50-Harvard-University/README.md

 ### Problem Set 3: Exceptions

 1. [Fuel Gauge](problem%20set%203/fuel_gauge/) - Convert fuel fractions to percentages with error handling
+2. [Felipe's Taqueria](problem%20set%203/felipes_taqueria/) - Simulate an ordering system for a taqueria

 (More projects will be added as I progress through the course)